darrikpuetz/Lab05-Zoo/README.md

     - Building your code to be able to use abstract methods to work with.
     - Using my abstract methods within other classes to change the function.

+### Interfaces
+An interface is the ability to use a method in a specific class.
+It is the solution to using methods without specifically using abstract inheritance.
+My interfaces are IDestroy and an IHibernate.
+Both run methods that are defined in the classes that I choose being the MeatEaters class and the Diplosaurus.

 ### Getting Started
 Clone this repository to your local machine.